How to Monetize Your Podcast With a Small Audience

 Not much to say about this step.
 To get the best results you should make sure to thoroughly fill out all of the information they request.
 But if you need to come back and fill in your information later that’s totally an option so no worries.

 To optimize your profile, follow the specific aspect ratios that they recommend for uploading your profile photo and header image.
-They recommend the profile picture be 256×256 and the header image be
+They recommend the profile picture be 256×256 and the cover photo will be displayed as 1600 x 400.

 Link all of your social media accounts, or start by creating your social media accounts if you haven’t already!